luiscoco/Azure_SDK_Sample1_CreateResourceGroup/README.md

 # How to create an Azure Resource Group with a .NET 8 console application and Azure SDK for .NET

+**NOTE:**
+For general info about Azure SDK for .NET navigate to the following github repo: https://github.com/Azure/azure-sdk-for-net

 ## 0. Prerequisites

 1. Create an **Azure Free account**: https://azure.microsoft.com/en-us/free